11 Reasons Why Dischidia Plant is Dying and How to Fix Them

 1. Root-rot Disease

-Dischidia Plants are prone to root-rot disease which is brought about by soggy soil.
+Dischidia Plants are prone to root-rot which is brought about by soggy soil.
 The disease is characterized by wilted, discolored leaves, corky swellings under the leaves, dropping leaves and eventual death of the plant.

 Soggy soil reduces oxygen concentration in the soil which causes the roots to die.
-Once the Dischidia Plant roots die, they cannot take up water and nutrients to the leaves.
+Once the roots die, they cannot take up water and nutrients to the leaves.
 The leaves begin to die and eventually drop.

 Solutions

-To avoid getting soggy soil, ensure that the pot for your Dischidia Plant has a drainage hole and the soil is free-draining.
+To avoid getting soggy soil, make sure that the pot for your Dischidia Plant has a drainage hole and the soil is free-draining.
+In addition, reduce watering during the cold season to maintain the soil slightly moist as growth is minimal at this time.

 Dischidia Plant